Modular Shiny Applications

 • qtl2shiny: Multi-module app for local genomic analysis.

-• shiny_module: Interactive repository for testing early reactivity concepts.
+• shiny_module: Sandbox for testing early reactivity concepts.

 geyser: Modular Concepts

-Uses the standard Old Faithful geyser app to illustrate module composition and connection logic:
+Uses the standard Old Faithful geyser app to illustrate module composition, multi-language support, and WebAssembly deployment:

 Tip